mrocklin/thesis/blas-lapack-implementations.md

 #### Formal Linear Algebra Methodology Environment (FLAME)

-The FLAME project provides a language for the idiomatic expression of blocked matrix computations.
-FLAME\cite{Geijn2008} lowers barriers to designing novel matrix algorithms and provides some automated reasoning capabilities.
-Using these methods FLAME is able to search the space of possible algorithms when creating a BLAS/LAPACK library.
+The FLAME project provides a language for the high-level description of block matrix algorithms.
+From these descriptions it generates low-level code.
+Through this approach it strives to lower entry barriers.
+Additionally this project ships a competitive BLAS/LAPACK library generated using their methods.

 #### Math Kernel Library (MKL)